 My defining memory of Bobby Mitchell is this bit from the NFL’s “75 Seasons” documentary, where he describes the dubious honor of being the player to integrate the Washington Redskins, then owned by the notoriously racist George Preston Marshall:

 So, unlike most of the athletes that came before my time, I always thought of Mitchell as a man first, and as a collection of statistics second.
 I assumed his numbers were good (he’s in the Hall of Fame, after all), but I never really sat down and analyzed his on-field production until the Apples & Oranges project.

 At first glance, his career stats don’t blow you over: 7954 yards receiving, 2735 yards rushing, and 3391 yards returning kicks and punts in the course of 11 seasons.
 It’s a well-rounded résumé, but nothing spectacular, reflective of his changing role on two different teams.

-He started out lining up in the backfield next to Jim Brown in Cleveland, where he generally had 500 yards rushing and 300 receiving.
+He started out lining up in the backfield next to Jim Brown in Cleveland, where he generally had 500 yards rushing and 300 receiving a year, and also contributed in the kick-return game.
 Had he stayed there, he probably would have finished with numbers similar to Lenny Moore in Baltimore, a contemporary halfback who was a similar type of dual threat out of the backfield.
 But fate took a hand.